 Although the consensus is that the occasional dud review helps lend review sites some valuable credibility (in fact, IT Central boss Russell Rothstein argues that any vendor with only five-star reviews is not just unrealistic but actually toxic), some vendors have still not acted on scathing criticism in reviews.

 Duck and cover was never a strategy, nor is it an option any longer.
 The “do something” could be a formal response, a request to the review site to take down or edit a review on the grounds that it was incorrect, or an initiative to generate better reviews.

 Vendors still on the fence should also note how COVID-19 has boosted fortunes for the enterprise review sites.
-Faced by the loss of in-person interaction with customers and prospects at events, vendors are turning to high-profile online engagement mechanisms.
+Faced by the loss of in-person interaction with customers and prospects at events, vendors turn to high-profile online engagement mechanisms.
 Consequently, TrustRadius last week reported Q2 revenues that were 164% above target, G2 is “ahead of our revenue plan” and IT Central Station has enjoyed a record year to date.

-As vendors enter their budget planning cycle for the next fiscal year, they should plan for further, deeper engagement with enterprise peer reviews.
+As vendors enter their budget planning cycle for the next fiscal year, they should plan further, deeper engagement with enterprise peer reviews.
 The sites themselves suggest that enterprises should budget $150,000 plus, but you can make a strong start for a third of that.

 Two key questions keep coming up

 Enterprises exploring enterprise peer reviews ask us two key questions:

 - How are we doing in comparison to our competitors?

 - What do we need to do to take our program to the next level?